shaqil10/UBC-CourseChooser/README.md

 - As a user, I want to be able to delete entries from my worklist
 - As a user, I want to be able to get in-depth statistics and grade distributions for specific courses

-- As a user, I want to be able to save my personalized worklist to file when I exit the application
+- As a user, I want to have the option to be save my personalized worklist to file when I exit the application
 - As a user, I want to be able to re-load my personalized worklist from a saved file and continue working from where I left off